SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Armor Modification

-You have learned how to use your artificer infusions to specially modify armors - now you can put weapon enhancement infusions on armor and they will affect built-in Thunder Gauntlet and Lightning Launcher weapons.
+You have learned how to use your artificer infusions to specially modify armors - now you can put weapon enhancement infusions on armor, and they will affect built-in Thunder Gauntlet and Lightning Launcher weapons.
 In addition, the maximum number of items you can infuse at once increases by 2.

 ### Level 15